 seasoned raw shrimp in a bowl

 First: Prep and wash the shrimp, then pat them dry with a paper towel to help the seasoning stick.
-Add them to a medium bowl, drizzle with olive oil, and toss with taco seasoning until evenly coated.
+Add the shrimp to a medium bowl.
+Drizzle with olive oil and toss with taco seasoning until evenly coated.

 shrimp in a skillet